kamil-flow/cloud-resume-challenge/frontend/README.md

 ## Image Size Consideration

 I have backgriound texture that was 5.9MB
-I'm going to optimize it to webpage with an online tool.
+I'm going to optimize it to webp with an online tool.
+Resized to 187KB

 rgb(240,255,255); background